-Figure 3-1 illustrates the feedback control process for system operations of the proposed integrated interchange control model, which takes traffic demand and the existing signal timing as inputs and then executes the simulation model to check whether or not queue spillback is occurring at on- and off-ramps.
+Figure 3-1 illustrates the feedback process for the proposed integrated interchange control operations, which takes traffic demand and the existing signal timings as inputs and then executes the simulation model to check whether or not queue spillback is occurring at on- and off-ramps.

 On-ramp metering and arterial signals (including off-ramp signals) will be operated independently if neither experiences any queue spillback.
 If queue spillback occurs only at off-ramps, the system will execute the off-ramp integrated control model to maximize system performance.
-Likewise, if only on-ramps exhibit excessive queues, the proposed system shall activate just the on-ramp control model to balance freeway and arterial delays.
-Conceivably, all modules in the proposed integrated system would be activated if both on-ramps and off-ramps were suffering from long queue spillbacks.
-The simulation module would also check freeway mainline spillback and would execute the multi-interchange model to coordinate all control plans activated at the two neighboring interchanges.
+Likewise, if only on-ramps exhibit excessive queues, the proposed system should activate just the on-ramp control model to balance freeway and arterial delays.
+All modules in the proposed integrated system will be activated if both on-ramps and off-ramps are suffering from long queue spillbacks.
+The simulation module also needs to check freeway mainline spillback and then execute the multiinterchange model to coordinate all control plans activated at the two neighboring interchanges.

-Note that the entire system illustrated in Figure 3-1 requires various inputs for its online operations, including
+Note that the entire system illustrated in Figure 3-2 requires various inputs for its online operations, including

-- Roadway geometric features, such as the number of ramps; the distance between ramps and intersections; and the lengths of the left-turn bay, the deceleration lane, and the on-ramp acceleration lane; - Traffic volumes on the freeway's mainline and ramps, as well as on the arterials and their intersections; - Turning proportions at both neighboring intersections and off-ramps; - Operational constraints for signal timing and metering plans; and - Traffic flow parameters that reflect local driving characteristics.
+- Roadway geometric features, such as the number of ramps, the distance between ramps and intersections, and the lengths of the left-turn bay, the deceleration lane, and the on-ramp acceleration lane; - Traffic volumes on the freeway's mainline and ramps, as well as on the arterials and their intersections; - Turning proportions at both neighboring intersections and off-ramps; - Operational constraints for signal timing and metering plans; and - Traffic flow parameters that reflect local driving characteristics.

 To provide the aforementioned operational functions in response to various levels of saturated and oversaturated traffic congestion, the proposed integrated interchange control system has the following modules: an arterial signal timing optimization module, an off-ramp integrated control module, an on-ramp integrated control module, a singleinterchange integrated control module, and an extended interchange control module.
-The interrelationships between those modules are illustrated in Figure 0-1.
+The interrelationships between those modules are illustrated in Figure 3-2.